Language Switcher

 One year later, Yude is given the name of “San Te (Three Virtues)” as his posthumous Buddhist name, and he begins his martial arts training.

-In the martial arts training in the Shaolin temple, a trainee acquires a specific skill in each chamber, and he has to go through 35 chambers.
+In the martial arts training in the Shaolin temple, a trainee acquires a different skill in each chamber, and he has to go through 35 chambers.

 In the 35 chambers, San Te trains himself in all kinds of skills one by one: balance and lightness (35th chamber), arm strength (34th), wrist strength (33rd), eyesight and reflexes (32nd), head strength (26th), empty-hand fighting forms and techniques (25th), kicking forms and techniques, broadsword techniques, staff techniques, and spiritual training (1st chamber at the highest-level).
 He passes all the 35 chambers in five years.